A248/DazzleConf/BUG_HUNT.md

 ### Introduction

 Starting with the release of `2.0.0-M1`, anyone who finds a qualifying bug will be featured and mentioned in the README.
+This will end at a time deemed appropriate by the maintainers.

 ### What counts as a bug?